F3NJ0/myFlix-Angular-client/README.md

 I chose to create the application using **Angular** due to the following considerations:

+I use **Angular Material** to style the UI of my application to make it responsive and take advantage of the ready to use components, such as mat cards.

 ### What challenges did I face, what did I learn?
 TBD